diabolique-/AstroUtilities/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to astro_utilties's documentation!
+Welcome to Sinistra's documentation!
 ==========================================

-astro_utilities is a Python library of functions I've found useful in my time doing astronomy.
+Sinistra is a Python library of functions I've found useful in my time doing astronomy.
 They may or may not be useful to anyone else.

+The name Sinistra comes from the name of the astronomy professor at Hogwarts in the Harry Potter universe, Professor Sinistra.

 Contents: